 Jump to the content

 Afghanistan is one of the poorest countries in the world.
 Millions of children suffer from hunger, exploitation, and a lack of educational opportunities; child labor is widespread.
-The Taliban persecutes human rights activists and oppresses women and girls.
-Many aid organizations have therefore suspended their projects, Terre des Hommes remains.
-With your help, we provide education and training for children, provide emergency aid, and support human rights activists.
+The Taliban persecute human rights activists and oppress women and girls.
+Many aid organizations have therefore discontinued their projects, Terre des Hommes has remained.
+With your help, we provide education and training for children, deliver emergency aid, and support human rights activists.

 Your donation helps!